tokensmith/otter/docs/Introduction.md

 Here is an example of how to protect a login page:

-Use the csrf routing interface to coordinate requests to your resource.
+Use the csrf routing interface to route requests to your resource.

 ```java
     servletGateway.getCsrfProtect(LoginResource.URL, new LoginResource());